 Meals at Granor Farm feature crops grown on our farm, all while celebrating the food culture of southwest Michigan around long tables and over good conversation.
 Throughout the season, we offer a variety of events connected to our farm.
 We focus on farming, eating, and learning about our regional food community.

 We hope that you will join us and share in what we grow at Granor Farm.

 Join us in our renovated farmhouse for a multi-course, family-style meal that features produce and grains grown by Granor as well as meats, cheeses, and fruits from other regional farms.
 These dinners epitomize our desire to connect the food we grow with the people who eat it, all while providing a space to connect with each other in beautiful Southwest Michigan.

 Our Taste of Granor Program begins with an optional farm tour followed by dinner.
 Each dinner is a multi-course, family style meal that concludes with dessert and coffee around the fireplace or under the summer stars.

 All dinners are BYOB, private and by reservation only.

-We are now offering an optional, pre-dinner farm tour led by Granor farmers.
+From May through October, we are now offering an optional, pre-dinner farm tour led by Granor farmers.
 This tour lasts 20-30 minutes and shows you the style of intensive cultivation we practice at Granor as well as our barns, fields, and hoop houses.
 Tours must be reserved at the time of booking and will take place rain or shine.
+For dinners in November through April, in lieu of the tour there will be a talk before the dinner to give a brief overview of the farm, our history, and what we grow and why.

 The only thing we love as much as eating what we grow is reading.
 This dinner series combines those two loves.
 Book and Supper Club features local and national authors as they lead an intimate conversation about their work, followed by a meal inspired by the book.
 All diners will receive a copy of the book as part of the ticket price.